-This study pursues three interconnected objectives: (A) to elucidate the relationship between the draft of the Sixth Basic Environmental Plan, public comments, and the corresponding administrative responses; (B) to quantify the degree of Meaningful Reply afforded to each comment; and (C) to undertake a comparative analysis across predefined correction categories.
-To achieve these aims, we position Large Language Models (LLMs)-with particular emphasis on Generative AI-as a methodological cornerstone.
+This study had three interconnected objectives: (A) to elucidate the relationship between the draft of the Sixth Basic Environmental Plan, public comments, and the corresponding administrative responses; (B) to quantify the degree of Meaningful Reply afforded to each comment; and (C) to undertake a comparative analysis across predefined correction categories.
+To achieve these objectives, we adopted Large Language Models (LLMs) with particular emphasis on generative AI-as a methodological cornerstone.

 Generative AI has been heralded as a potential catalyst for a paradigmatic shift in the social sciences (Bail, 2024).
-Its incorporation is expected not only to attenuate the substantial labour associated with manual annotation but also to reduce inter-annotator variability, thereby facilitating a standardised and reproducible analytical pipeline.
-Owing to their capacity for natural-language interaction and automated text generation, cutting-edge LLMs can perform advanced tasks such as key-point extraction, argumentative structuring, and the production of revision proposals for policy drafts.
+Its incorporation is expected not only to attenuate the substantial labor associated with manual annotation but also to reduce inter-annotator variability, thereby facilitating a standardized and reproducible analytical pipeline.
+Owing to their capacity for natural-language interaction and automated text generation, cutting-edge LLMs can perform advanced tasks, such as key-point extraction, argumentative structuring, and the production of revision proposals for policy drafts.

-Empirical studies highlight both the strengths and limitations of LLMs in annotation and interpretation tasks.
-For instance, Gilardi et al. (2023) and Törnberg (2023) show that ChatGPT outperforms crowdsourced workers in tasks such as stance and frame detection or political affiliation classification.
-Specifically, in the task of inferring Twitter users' political orientation, the study finds that ChatGPT-4 achieves higher accuracy, greater reliability, and equal or lower bias compared to human classifiers.
+Empirical studies have highlighted the strengths and limitations of LLMs in annotation and interpretation tasks.
+For instance, Gilardi et al. (2023) and Törnberg (2023) showed that ChatGPT outperformed crowdsourced workers in tasks such as stance and frame detection or political affiliation classification.
+Specifically, in the task of inferring Twitter users' political orientation, Törnberg (2023) found that ChatGPT-4 achieved higher accuracy, greater reliability, and equal or lower bias than human classifiers.
 Conversely, multiple investigations have documented systematic political and epistemic biases in ChatGPT outputs.
-Across studies, the model consistently exhibits a left-leaning bias, including affirmative bias toward progressive viewpoints, stronger alignment with left-wing political actors, and a tendency to exaggerate extreme responses (Rozado 2023; Motoki et al. 2024; Rutinowski et al. 2024; Bail 2024).
-These biases are commonly attributed to skewed training data and design decisions-whether intentional or unconscious-underscoring the need for vigilant bias detection and mitigation.
+Across studies, the model consistently exhibited a left-leaning bias, including an affirmative bias toward progressive viewpoints, a stronger alignment with left-wing political actors, and a tendency to exaggerate extreme responses (Rozado 2023; Motoki et al. 2024; Rutinowski et al. 2024; Bail 2024).
+These biases are commonly attributed to skewed training data and design decisions-whether intentional or unconscious-underscoring the need for careful bias detection and mitigation.

-Within the broader discourse on democracy and public participation, scholars have explored AI-mediated avenues for enhancing citizen-government communication (Androutsopoulou, et al., 2019; Birhane et al., 2022), stimulating participatory engagement (Savaget, et al., 2019), and generating public value (Fatima et al., 2022).
-Generative AI, specifically, can autonomously summarise voluminous citizen input and online deliberations, enabling policymakers to apprehend divergent viewpoints expeditiously.
-Simultaneously, it can render complex policy proposals intelligible to lay publics, thereby lowering motivational and cognitive barriers to active participation in mechanisms such as public-comment procedures.
-Similar techniques have also been applied in fields such as legal informatics, where generative models assist in extracting key points and structuring complex documents (Deroy et al., 2023).
+Within the broader discourse on democracy and public participation, scholars have explored AI-mediated avenues enhancing citizen-government communication for (Androutsopoulou, et al., 2019; Birhane et al., 2022), stimulating participatory engagement (Savaget, et al., 2019), generating public value (Fatima et al., 2022). and Generative AI can autonomously summarize voluminous citizen input and online deliberations, enabling policymakers to expeditiously apprehend divergent viewpoints.
+Meanwhile, it can render complex policy proposals intelligible to the lay public, thereby lowering motivational and cognitive barriers to active participation in mechanisms such as public-comment procedures.
+Similar techniques have been applied in fields such as legal informatics, where generative models assist in extracting key points and structuring complex documents (Deroy et al., 2023).

 These trajectories are instructive for the present inquiry into public-comment analysis within an administratively led policy-formation context.
-In particular, the integration of Generative AI enables a shift from perfunctory or opaque evaluations of public input to a more transparent, data-driven assessment of how such input is reflected in policy texts.
-Accordingly, the present study leverages LLMs to:
+Particularly, the integration of Generative AI enables a shift from perfunctory or opaque evaluations of public input to a more transparent, data-driven assessment of how such input is reflected in policy texts.
+Accordingly, this study leveraged LLMs to:

-- systematise automatic acquisition and preprocessing of public comments and policy drafts; - evaluate the degree of alignment between public comments, administrative responses, and textual revisions; - translate qualitative standards for assessing comment-response interactions into systematic, reproducible indicators.
+- systematize the automatic acquisition and preprocessing of public comments and policy drafts; - evaluate the degree of alignment between public comments, administrative responses, and textual revisions; - translate qualitative standards for assessing commentresponse interactions into systematic, reproducible indicators.

-While such affordances promise substantive gains in efficiency and analytical depth, the epistemic validity of AI-generated outputs must be scrutinised rigorously by researchers, policymakers, and stakeholders.
-Accordingly, this study evaluates both the benefits and limitations of Generative AI, with the broader aim of advancing inclusive, evidence-based environmental policymaking premised on robust public participation.
-In doing so, it explores how constrained and transparent use of LLMs may enhance both analytical rigor and civic accountability in environmental governance.
+Although such affordances promise substantive gains in efficiency and analytical depth, researchers, policymakers, and stakeholders must rigorously scrutinize the epistemic validity of AI-generated outputs.
+Accordingly, this study evaluated both the benefits and limitations of Generative AI, with the broader aim of advancing inclusive, evidence-based environmental policymaking premised on robust public participation.
+In doing so, it explored how the constrained and transparent use of LLMs may enhance both analytical rigor and civic accountability in environmental governance.

-3. Methods
+Methods 3.